LuizHMC/Eve-Politica-de-privacidade/README.md

 julia.fsantos2@gmail.com - Julia Ferreira dos Santos
 felipekpetersen@gmail.com - Felipe Kaça Petersen

- O responsável pelo tratamento dos dados (data controller) se encarregará diretamente do tratamento dos dados
+The data controller (data controller) will protect himself directly from the data processing

-Os encarregados de proteção de dados (data protection officer), profissional encarregado de verificar o cumprimento da política de privacidade do site/aplicativo são Pedro Giuliano Farina e Luiz Henrique Monteiro de Carvalho
+Data protection officials (data protection officer), professional in charge of verifying compliance with the privacy policy of the application are Pedro Giuliano Farina and Luiz Henrique Monteiro de Carvalho

-E-mail dos encarregados de proteção de dados (data protection officer) pedrogfarina@gmail.com e lhmcarvx5@gmail.com
+E-mail of those involved in data protection pedrogfarina@gmail.com and lhmcarvx5@gmail.com

-O site/aplicativo não faz uso de "cookies" (dados de navegação), sejam próprios ou de terceiros.
+The application does not use "cookies" (navigation data), whether exclusive or third parties.

-O usuário não será notificado caso o site/aplicativo altere sua política de privacidade e deve consultar periodicamente a política de privacidade  Não, o usuário deverá consultar periodicamente a política de privacidade para ver se ela foi atualizada
+The user will not be notified if the application changes its privacy policy and must periodically consult the privacy policy No, the user requests to periodically consult the privacy policy to see if it has been used

-Esta Política de Privacidade está sendo preenchida no dia 29/05/2020
+This privacy policy is being completed on 29/05/2020